-At the University of California in Davis (USA) was built in the mid-1980s by Professor Ann C. Noble (* 1935) developed a so-called "aroma wheel".
-She had one in connection Sensory Research Project found that there is no consistent terminology for the description of wines.
-The aim was to use the aroma wheel to create a generally understandable and usable conceptual pattern with which the odor respectively. flavorings a wine under a wine review respectively. wine address as clearly as possible can be defined or described.
+At the University of California in Davis (USA) was founded in the mid-1980s by Professor Ann C. Noble (* 1935) developed a so-called "aroma wheel".
+It had to do with one Sensory Research Project found that there is no uniform terminology for the description of wines.
+The aim was to use the aroma wheel to create a concept pattern that is as comprehensible and usable as possible odor respectively. flavorings of a wine as part of a wine review respectively. wine address can be defined or described as clearly as possible.
 The aroma wheel is equally suitable for professionals and amateurs.

-The palette contains none hedonistic judgmental or inaccurate terms such as extraordinary, elegant. bodied. clean or similar, but only odor descriptions that are well known.
-The aroma wheel consists of three circles from inside to outside.
-The innermost circle contains 12 main groups, the middle circle 29 subgroups and the outer circle 94 individual flavors.
-You can, so to speak, advance from the middle in three steps to the very outside.
+The palette does not contain any hedonistic judgmental or inaccurate terms such as extraordinary, elegant. bodied. clean or the like, but only descriptions of smells that are generally known.
+The aroma wheel consists of three circles from the inside out.
+The innermost circle contains 12 main groups, the middle circle 29 subgroups and the outer circle 94 individual aromas.
+One can taste, so to speak, starting from the middle in three steps up to the outside.
 The 12 main groups with examples are:

-A special aroma wheel was later created for sparkling wine.
-The Californian aroma wheel has become established worldwide with country-specific adjustments.
-Similarly, a "mouthfeel wheel" has been developed in Australia with which the tactile (tactile sense) or trigeminal Impressions were systematized.
-Of the BDO (Bund Deutscher Önologen) has developed on the basis of the Californian aroma wheel on the condition of German wines adapted aromatic wheels in a simplified form.
-There is one for each White wine and red wine, These can be about that DWI (German Wine Institute).
-The aroma wheels are divided into seven main groups (segments) for the smell, and one for the taste sensation,
+A special aroma wheel was also created for sparkling wine later.
+The California aroma wheel has prevailed worldwide with country-specific adjustments.
+Similarly, a "mouthfeel wheel" was developed in Australia with which the tactile (pertaining to the sense of touch) or trigeminal Impressions were systematized.
+The BDO (Association of German Oenologists) has developed flavor wheels in a simplified form based on the Californian aroma wheel to suit the circumstances of German wines.
+There is one for each White wine and red wine, This can be done through the DWI (German Wine Institute).
+The aroma wheels are divided into seven main groups (segments) for the smell and one for the taste sensation,

-The scent is initially narrowed down (inner circle) and then outlined in a second step (outer circle).
+The fragrance is initially narrowed down generally (inner circle) and then more precisely outlined in a second step (outer circle).
 So you can, for example, in the first step fruity smell that the wine smells like a berry.
-Then, in the second step, you can see through more intense smelling whether it is more like elderberry or currant, or both.
-A special aroma wheel with different false tones for the identification of wine errors was developed by the German wine journalist Laurentius Kollmann.
-In addition to aromatic wheels can a of fragrances helpful for learning odors, which are offered for example for red wine and white wine from the company AROMASTER.
-There is also a booklet with a flavoring wheel for this company sommeliers as well as aromatic wheels for the typical aromas of 20 grape varieties.
+Then, in the second step, by smelling more intensely, it can be determined whether it is elderberry or currant or both.
+A special aroma wheel with different false tones to identify wine errors was developed by the German wine journalist Laurentius Kollmann.
+In addition to aroma wheels, a of fragrances be helpful for learning smells, which is offered for example by AROMASTER for red wine and white wine.
+There is also a booklet from this company with an aroma wheel for sommeliers as well as aroma wheels for the typical aromas of 20 grape varieties.